Linaro/lava/doc/v2/first-installation.rst

    installing directly from a git directory**.
 See :ref:`debian_installation` for detailed instructions.

-We currently recommend installing LAVA on `Debian`_ stretch, buster or unstable.
-Installations using stretch (the current Debian stable release) should use updates available in ``backports``.
+We currently recommend installing LAVA on `Debian`_ buster or unstable.

 LAVA software has now moved to Python3 support.
 This also means that Jessie is no longer supported.